books

 ending fossil fuels (holly jean buck)

-this book goes all over the place. the punchline is that net zero isn’t enough. well, duh. we’ve been pumping so much carbon into the atmosphere and will continue to do so that we’re pretty effectively fucked. this does examine the complementary propositions and the politics of some of this from a variety of angles. much of this needs unpacking.
+this book goes all over the place. the punchline is that net zero isn’t enough. well, duh. we’ve been pumping so much carbon into the atmosphere and will continue to do so that we’re pretty effectively fucked. this does examine the complementary propositions and the politics of this from a variety of angles. much of this needs unpacking.

 there was an aside about building political coalitions with the rural areas that bears revisiting.